-CAD-170 Intro to VBA Programming 1 credits, not offered every term 16 class hours/term
+CAD-170 Intro to VBA Programming 1 credit, not offered every term

 Introduction to Visual Basics for Applications (VBA) programming language for AutoCAD.
 Basics of VBA are explained so that students can create VBA macros that create and modify AutoCAD entities, interact with the user, select drawing objects and manage AutoCAD's symbol tables.